ably77/dcos-se/CNCF/Logging-Monitoring/README.md

 NAME      CPU(cores)   MEMORY(bytes)
 counter   1m           2Mi
 ```

-### cAdvisor
-cAdvisor is an open source container resource usage and performance analysis agent.
-It is purpose-built for containers and supports Docker containers natively.
-In Kubernetes, cAdvisor is integrated into the Kubelet binary. cAdvisor auto-discovers all containers in the machine and collects CPU, memory, filesystem, and network usage statistics. cAdvisor also provides the overall machine usage by analyzing the ‘root’ container on the machine.

-On most Kubernetes clusters, cAdvisor exposes a simple UI for on-machine containers on port 4194.

-### Full Metric Pipelines
-Many full metrics solutions exist for Kubernetes.
-Prometheus and Google Cloud Monitoring are among two of the most popular.

-## Monitoring Kubernetes

-Reference from DataDog - (Monitoring in the Kubernetes Era)[https://www.datadoghq.com/blog/monitoring-kubernetes-era/]

-Reference from kubernetes.io - (Logging Architecture)[https://kubernetes.io/docs/concepts/cluster-administration/logging/]

-Monitoring Kubernetes effectively requires you to rethink and reorient your monitoring strategies, especially if you are used to monitoring traditional hosts such as VMs or physical machines.
-Just as containers have completely transformed how we think about running services on virtual machines, Kubernetes has changed the way we interact with containers.

-The good news is that with proper monitoring, the abstraction levels inherent to Kubernetes offer you a comprehensive view of your infrastructure, even if your containers are constantly moving.
-Monitoring Kubernetes is different than traditional monitoring in several ways:
-- Tags and labels become essential
-- You have more components to monitor
-- Your monitoring needs to track applications that are constantly moving
-- Applications may be distributed across multiple cloud providers

 ## Basic Pod Logging
 For this example we will use this app definition that we will name `counter.yaml`.
 The `counter.yaml` file is a simple app that writes date/time data to stdout once per second